Seat Belt Safety Program (Young Drivers to Older Drivers)

 The 3-D (Drunk & Drugged Driving) Simulator are modified golf carts that are driven through a road course set up with traffic cones, by an operator wearing Fatal Vision goggles.
 This simulates operating a vehicle while under the influence of drugs or alcohol.
 This program is typically presented at high schools.
 To participate in the program, students must have a valid driver's license and a signed permission form from a parent or guardian if under the age of 18.

-Click here to download the permission slip
+Click here to download Participant Waiver and Release Form

 Click here for a video about the 3D Simulator